sfiddy/physical-computing-final/README.md

 *Date:* 12/14/17

-## Project:  < Chitech / Esp32 Thing >
+## Project:  Chitech / Esp32 Thing

-< 2 - 3 sentence brief description / abstract of your project>
+Chitech is a psychometric IoT device that monitors your dog’s shaking patterns.
+Chitect is accompanied with the Chitech webapp in which gives you a better insight into the psychology of your pet.

 ### Detailed Project Description